What Makes a Higher-Quality Carbon Credit?

 • Not associated with significant social or environmental harms

-Astute buyers will understand this difficulty and actively seek out higher quality offset credits.
-For each offset quality criterion below, we highlight some questions that buyers can ask about specific offset projects to better ascertain their relative quality.
+Astute buyers will understand this difficulty and actively seek out higher quality carbon credits.
+For each quality criterion below, we highlight some questions that buyers can ask about specific crediting projects to better ascertain their relative quality.
 Even for sophisticated buyers, however, getting detailed answers to these questions may be difficult.
-Thus, in Strategies for Avoiding Low-Quality Offset Credits, we identify a range of strategies buyers can use to steer clear of lower quality offset credits and improve the chances of acquiring higher-quality credits.
+Thus, in Strategies for Avoiding Lower-Quality Credits, we identify a range of strategies buyers can use to steer clear of lower quality carbon credits and improve the chances of acquiring higher-quality credits.

 Related pages: